Revere man blacks out after leaving hospital, crashes through front of Melrose home

 Authorities responding around 11:30 a.m. to a crash on East Emerson Street found a grey sedan sticking out of the front of a three-story home.

-The driver, a 25-year-old Revere man, told 7’s Byron Barnett that he had just left Melrose-Wakefield Hospital after having blood drawn when he lost consciousness, veered off the road and crashed.
+The driver, a 25-year-old Revere man, told 7News that he had just left Melrose-Wakefield Hospital after having blood drawn when he lost consciousness, veered off the road and crashed.

 The man could only remember waking up in the front hallway of the home next to a grandfather clock.
 He was not hurt and was able to walk out of the home on his own.